orcasound/ambient-sound-analysis/testing_scripts/Val/README.md

 #  This Python script can download wav files from a S3 bucket at orcasound.net
 #  ts segments in the selected datetime interval are downloaded and converted to wav files
+#  Then the power spectral density  per hertz is calculated for a selected single time interval

 ##  Run pip3 install -m requirements.txt     in your code's working directory and virtual environment